Catherine22/Shell-Script-Cheat-Sheet/README.md

         local BACKUP="/var/tmp/$(basename ${FILE}).$(date +%F-%N)"
         log "Backing up ${FILE} to ${BACKUP}."

-        # The exit status of the function will be the exit status of the cp command
+        # The exit status of the function will be the exit status of the cp -p command
         cp -p ${FILE} ${BACKUP}
     else
         # The file doesn't exist, return a non-zero status